aidandenlinger/wathon/README.md

 ## Usage

 ### Web Interface
+It's accessible on Github Pages [here](https://aidandenlinger.github.io/wathon/)!

-Run `pnpm build-web` to build the web interface.
+To run it locally, run `pnpm build-web` to build the web interface.
 This will create a `build` folder containing an `index.html` file and the needed javascript.
 To access this, I'd recommend going into the `build` folder and running `python -m http.server` if you have python3 installed on your system.
 This